 The kingdom is linked to Sweden by an Oresund bridge and to Germany by a land border.
 Denmark is a low-lying country with wide stretches of cornfields, marshes, and woods.
 It also has immaculate towns and villages, with colorful buildings adorned with flowers.
 Has many great examples of half-timbered houses.
 While Denmark’s cultural events range from music festivals to local parades and concerts, there are numerous Viking ruins and sites, including ancient dolmens dating from the Stone Age.
 Denmark is recognized to be a peaceful and liberal country, with a well-organized transport system and a number of heritage sites inscribed on the UNESCO World Heritage List.

 Public transportation is very convenient in Denmark.
 With a relatively short distance between cities, it takes just a couple of hours to cross the country.
 Several internal flights connect Copenhagen with Aarhus, Aalborg, and Billund.
 A diverse intercity bus network allows reaching the distant areas quite easily.
 While all highways are toll-free in Denmark, the Great Belt Bridge and the Oresund Bridge are toll bridges.

 Denmark has a well-developed bicycle culture, especially in Copenhagen and Odense.
-About one-fifth of all trips in the capital is made by bike, including commuting.
+About one-fifth of all trips in the capital are made by bike, including commuting.
 Cycling has become really popular means of transportation in Denmark.
 The underground ticket price will set you back 36 DKK while traveling from Kastrup airport.
 Usually, you don’t need to book your seat while traveling across Denmark, but it might be required on some international routes.
 The buses go everywhere in Copenhagen, fares start at 24 DKK per ride.
 Copenhagen card allows to get free admission to most attractions, provide discounts in some restaurants and free rides.
 The price depends on the validity period.